Takeaways from Biden's State of the Union address

-He faced sometimes-unruly Republicans, with whom he energetically sparred from the podium on spending cuts.
+He faced sometimes-unruly Republicans, with whom he spiritedly sparred from the podium on spending cuts.
+The feisty display drew cheers inside the White House and offered the best preview to date of the energy Biden hopes to bring to the campaign trail soon.

 The speech carried a strain of populism rooted in strengthening the middle class -- vintage Biden, but delivered at a pivotal moment for his political future.